imlixinyang/HiSD/README.md

 For example, the AFHQ (one tag and three attributes, remember to split the training and test set first):
 ```
 AFHQ_training
+  - Category
     - cat
       - img0
       - img1
       - ...
     - dog
       - ...
     - wild
       - ...
 ```

 You can Run
 ```
 python proprecessors/custom.py --imgs $your_training_set --target_path datasets/custom.txt
 ```
-For other datasets, please code your preprocessor by yourself.
+For other datasets, please code the preprocessor by yourself.

 Here, we provide some links for you to download other available datasets:
 - Face